Is there evidence that direct stem cell injections into degenerated discs can reverse degenerative disc disease?

 Research: Stem cells do not pump up deflated discs directly.
 They work in a different way.

 Before we get deeper into this section we do want to point out that we do not offer or suggest stem cell therapy to every patient with back pain.
 In fact we offer stem cell therapy to very few patients with a long history of back pain.
 Why?
 Because problems of degenerative disc disease are problems that have developed over long periods of time.
 The problems of degenerative disc disease find their origins, not is a flat, bulging, or herniated disc, but in problems of spinal instability caused by weakened spinal ligaments.
 The disc is the end result of this degenerative damage.
 To fix the disc problem, you must fix the instability problem.

 Because we have found that Prolotherapy, dextrose injections not stem cells, in combination with Platelet Rich Plasma Therapy (PRP) (your blood platelets not stem cells), are as effective and are a less costly procedure for many patients in reversing and repairing the problems instability, we often suggest this route first.
-This is explained in detailed in these articles:
+This is explained in detail in these articles:

 We do use stem cell therapy when the situation warrants its usage.

 Use of stem cell therapy requires great consideration.
 Make no mistake, doctors and patients get very excited about this treatment and this leads to an over-expectation of what this treatments can actually do.
 Stem cell therapy can help change a degenerative disc disease environment into a healing and regenerative environment.
 In other words, the stem cells are acting upon your immune system to begin a new healing process in your spine.
 We are going to look at a few landmark scientific papers that provide a fascinating look into the degenerative disc environment.
 These research papers will show the interaction of stem cells and the microenvironment of the disc is and how this interaction can produce degeneration and how it can produce regeneration and help patients avoid the need for surgery.

 When you are thinking stem cells, you must understand back pain at a cellular level